zlyreed/ExoProjects/TTU data/README.md

   - Need work on it (there are higher values in dynamc trials than in the MVC trials)

 ##### For the Dynamic Trials
-- 1. Filter, Rectify and Smooth (RMS)
+- Filter, Rectify and Smooth (RMS)
+- Normalize
-- 2a.
-Normalize (based on the MVC1 values): "EMG_Processing_DynamicTrials.m"
+   - based on the MVC1 values): "EMG_Processing_DynamicTrials.m"
-- 2b.
-Normalize (based on the MVC2 values): need to work on "EMG_Processing_DynamicTrials_byMaxDyna.m"
+   - based on the MVC2 values): need to work on "EMG_Processing_DynamicTrials_byMaxDyna.m"

 #### EMG Analysis (on processed EMG data): based on book EMG ABC